Script Development / Simple Cache DFF.CACHE

 Added in version 6.0.6

-to avoid confusion and ensure consistent operation direction, the following alias methods can be used.
+To avoid confusion and ensure consistent operation direction, the following alias methods can be used.

 Alias Method |

-Actual Corresponding Method |
+Corresponding Actual Method |

 push |